Guidelines for Authors

 Discussion

-Start by summarizing the main findings presented in the Results section.
-This will help to provide context for the rest of the discussion.
-Interpret the results in the context of the research question, hypothesis, or objective.
-Discuss how the findings contribute to current knowledge in the field and any potential implications or applications.
 Compare the results to previous studies in the field, highlighting any similarities or differences.
-Discuss any potential reasons for discrepancies and any potential limitations of the study that may impact the interpretation of the results.
-Remember to be clear and concise in your discussion of the results.
+Discuss any potential reasons for discrepancies and any limitations of the study that may impact the interpretation of the results.
 Provide appropriate context for the findings and avoid overinterpreting the data or drawing conclusions that are not supported by the evidence.

 Conclusion

-Acknowledge any given support (person who provided purely technical help, or a department chair that provided only general support) and funding, which was not covered by the author’s contribution.
+Acknowledgments: List all contributors who do not meet the criteria for authorship.
+Acknowledge any support received (someone who provided purely technical help or a department chair who provided general support) or funding, which was not covered by the author’s contribution.

 Ethics consideration